-Sanity Embeddings: Vector Search for AI-Ready Content
+Sanity Embeddings: Vector Search for CMS

 Most enterprise CMS platforms treat AI as an add-on module.
 Sanity treats it as core infrastructure.